Peptide T: Popular culture

 In the 2013 biographical film Dallas Buyers Club, protagonist Ron Woodroof (Matthew McConaughey) promotes the use of injected peptide T as a treatment for HIV/AIDS and Alzheimer's disease and sues the FDA over their efforts to limit his ability to use peptide T, as it was an unapproved medicine.
 Additional information on Woodroof's court challenge to the FDA related to his obtaining access to peptide T can be found in the article by Marsha Cohen in Hastings Constitutional Law Quarterly (vol.18:471) [Cohen, 1991].
 Woodroof's challenge was in part responsible for the 1987 revisions to the FDA investigational drug regulations that expanded access to experimental drugs for patients with serious diseases with no alternative therapies.

+Psoriasis

+A 1991 Stockholm study with 9 patients and no control group found that even small doses of 2 mg of Peptide T given intravenously in 500 ml saline for 28 days, once a day, alleviate psoriasis symptoms by more than 50% in 5 patients, 3 months after the treatment ended.